BertZZ/CV/README.md

 ## Bertie Wooles

 My name is Bertie Wooles.
 I am a full stack developer, prefering to work with back end and logic.
 I am only 24 and still trying to find my way in the world.
 That is why I joined Makers Academy in April 2017 to start my journey towards becoming a software developer.
+In just 12 weeks I have learnt about building Web Apps in Ruby, such as my attempt to make a basic [Twitter Clone](https://github.com/BertZZ/chitter-challenge) and writting Javascript code, which I used to recreate PacMan for my final project, [Project BYO-Man](https://github.com/BertZZ/project_byoman)

 ## Education